BGSU-LITS/omeka-plugin-CentralAuth/README.md

 ## Configuration
 After [installing the plugin in Omeka](http://omeka.org/codex/Managing_Plugins_2.0), you will be able to configure numerous options:

+### User Matching
+Once users authenticate through Single Sign On or LDAP, they must be matched with their records in the Omeka user database.
+By default, the username used for authentication will be matched against the username of a user in the Omeka database.
+If the Match by Email option is checked, the username used for authentication will be combined with the specifield Email Domain Name to form an email address that will be matched against the email address of a user in the Omeka database.

 ### Single Sign On and LDAP Modes
 For both Single Sign On and LDAP, you can choose the authentication method's mode of operation.
 If enabled, Single Sign On is always performed first, followed by LDAP and finally the Omeka users database.